Workers’ Compensation for Temporary Partial Disability

 Injured & Unable to work?
 Contact an Atlanta Workers’ Compensation Attorney from Our Firm Today!

 Many people incorrectly believe that they can only receive disability benefits through workers’ compensation in the event that an on-the-job injury should leave them totally or permanently disabled.
 On the contrary, workers that are injured in the course of their occupation but are still able to work are able to receive Temporary Partial Disability (TPD) benefits to compensate for lost income.
-If you believe you are entitled to receive TPD benefits, a knowledgeable Atlanta workers’ compensation lawyer from Douglas F. Kaleita, P.C. can advocate on your behalf and help you pursue the compensation you deserve.
+If you believe you are entitled to receive TPD benefits, a knowledgeable Atlanta workers’ compensation lawyer from Kaleita Law Firm, LLC, P.C. can advocate on your behalf and help you pursue the compensation you deserve.

 Injured?
 Contact our office today to get the representation you need.